One of the things that really strikes me about a lot of meditation retreats is how serious, joyless and unfocused they can be.

 Some questions to help you explore this:

-If we can get clear on our intentions, it gives us a fundamental place to move from.
-We will know the things in life that we find fulfilling and we can embody this through all our expressions in the world.
-It is deeply rewarding to be able to express our core values and intentions out in the world.
+If you can get clear on your intentions, it gives you a fundamental place to move from.
+You will know the things in life that you find fulfilling and you can embody this through all your expressions in the world.
+It should feel deeply rewarding to be expressing your core values and intentions out in the world.

 It will create a much richer experience for students if teachers really give a shit in this way and if their motivation is coming from their own personal passion, rather than an exterior motive.
 Students are much more likely to learn quickly and make lasting change if they are moving from their deepest intentions.